analrest/comp423-course-notes/docs/tutorials/go-setup.md

 * Next check that your default branch name is main using ```git branch```
 * If it is not main, then change it to main by typing ```git branch -M main```
 * Finally push you local commits to your repo by typing ```git push --set-upstream origin main```

+### **Explanation of a dev container**
+A dev container is like a shipping container in that it has predetermined measurements.
+A dev container is a preconfigured environment that is defined by a set of files which helps provide consistent setups when working with other developers.
+This solves the "it works on my computer" problem that often happens when working with other developers because now everyone will have identical environments.

 ### 5. We will now set up the development environment
 * Open VS Code and then File > Open Folder and find "comp423-go"